ap211unitech/TODO-MERN-STACK/README.md

-# MERN TO-DO App
+# MERN TO-DO APP

 > TO-DO App built with the MERN stack along with React Hooks for state management, Reactstrap and react-transition-group.

 ## Quick Start

-Add your MONGO_URI to the default.json file.
+Add your MONGODB_URL to the default.json file.
 Make sure you set an env var for that and the jwtSecret on deployment

 ```bash
 # Install dependencies for server